• LGBTQI+ person

 VIC | NSW | SA | ACT | NT | TAS | WA

-The steps for applying to change your name on formal documents differs depending on whether the document you would like to change is issued by:
+Applying to change your name on formal documents is different depending on whether the document you want to change is issued by a:

-How to change the name on your birth certificate
+How do I change my name on my birth certificate?

 Birth certificates are issued and regulated at a state and territory level.
-This means that the approach to changing the recorded name on your birth certificate will depend on the process used by that state or territory’s Registry of Births, Deaths and Marriages (which is the government agency responsible for issuing and regulating birth certificates).
+This means that the approach to changing the recorded name on your birth certificate will depend on the process used by that state or territory’s Registry of Births, Deaths and Marriages.
+These government agencies responsible for issuing and regulating birth certificates.

 Does age matter?